 Have your pumpkin and drink it too!
 This pumpkin spice latte uses real pumpkin and is full of flavor.
+You can skip Starbucks and make this copycat pumpkin spice latte at home!

 Did you know that my kids love to go to Starbucks as much as I do?
 Silly question really.
 Most people who go to Starbucks enjoy going.
 My kids get pink lollipops or pink cake pops as most people call them.
 If I pull into the drive thru for a quick coffee, they know it’s cake pop time as well.